Al-Haqbani/z/README.md

 The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/) and expanded with rules from [iwatchr.iscan.today](https://iwatchr.iscan.today/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.
 Additional generic patterns inspired by [Search for all leaked keys](https://github.com/Lu3ky13/Search-for-all-leaked-keys-secrets-using-one-regex-) help detect common password or API key assignments.
 Recent updates also integrate private key signatures (RSA, DSA, EC and PGP) and JWT formats.
 All patterns are combined into a single master regex so scanning large files is much faster while still labeling each leak by type.
-Additional patterns now detect Supabase, Vercel, Railway, and Kaggle tokens for even broader coverage.
+Additional patterns now detect Supabase, Vercel, Railway, Kaggle, Asana and Bugcrowd tokens for even broader coverage.

 To further reduce false positives, matches are filtered using a small entropy check.
 Short or low‑entropy strings are ignored unless they resemble real credentials.